goabstract/Awesome-Design-Tools/README.md

 Find some powerful screenshot tools available for macOS:
 * [CloudApp](https://www.getcloudapp.com/) — record videos, webcam, annotate screenshots, create GIFs and save them to the cloud.
 * [Giphy Capture](https://giphy.com/apps/giphycapture) — capture parts of your screen and export as gif or mp4.
 (MacOS)
 * [Greenshot](https://getgreenshot.org/) — take a screenshot of a selected region, window or fullscreen.
 Export it in different ways.
-Free on Windows
+Free on Windows.
 * [Kap](https://getkap.co) — open-source screen recorder with options to export to GIF, MP4, WebM and APNG.
 * [Lighshot](https://itunes.apple.com/us/app/lightshot-screenshot/id526298438) — screenshot app for taking quick captures of your screen.
 * [Monosnap](https://itunes.apple.com/us/app/monosnap/id540348655?mt=12) — create screenshots, annotate them and upload them to the cloud.